VerifyBot/pipes/README.md

 ## 🎉 Motivation

-Many services offer you to add a webhook url to get notified when something happens.
+Many services offer you to add a webhook url to get notified when something happens (eg: [github](https://docs.github.com/en/webhooks/about-webhooks)).

 But what if you want a Discord Bot to handle that? <br>
 Well, unless you're running on a